jxlin/RoboND-Kinematics-Project/REPORT.md

 ![IK decoupling step 3][img_ik_decoupling_3]

-Once we have the wrist position and orientation, we can use the fact that these only depend on the first 3 joint variables, which will help us find these variables geometrically.
+Once we have the wrist position and orientation, we can use the fact that the first only depends on the first 3 joint variables, which will help us find these variables geometrically.
 Then we can use them to compute the other 3 joint variables, which in conjunction with the first 3 joints give the orientation of the wrist.
 By replacing the solved joints into the rotation matrix for the first 3 frames, we can compute the rotation matrix for the last 3 frames, and then solve for the last 3 joints we need.

 The whole process can be implemented in the following algorithm :